Related provisions for BIPRU 4.10.8

 Under the Friendly Societies Act 1992, members will normally have the opportunity to vote on a proposed transfer or amalgamation (SUP 18.4.11 G and SUP 18.4.12 G describe exceptions).
 A friendly society has to ensure that, before casting their votes, its members are clearly and fully informed of the terms on which the amalgamation or transfer of engagements is to take place and that they have all the information needed to understand how their interests will be affected.
 If the

 It is likely that the information sent to members will include a statement explaining the reasons for the amalgamation or transfer and the choice of partner.
-Although this is not a statutory statement and not subject to FSA approval, the FSA will take the statement into account whenconsidering whether to confirm the amalgamation or transfer.
-A friendly society will therefore find it helpful to consult the FSA about the content of such a statement.
+Although this is not a statutory statement and not subject to either regulator's approval, the regulator's views on the content of the statement will be a factor that the appropriate authority1 will take into account before1 considering whether to confirm the amalgamation or transfer.
+A friendly society will therefore find

 Schedule 15 to the Friendly Societies Act 1992 requires a statement to be sent to every member of a friendly society entitled to vote on a transfer or amalgamation.
 Among other matters this statement has to cover the financial position of the friendly society and every other participant in the transfer or amalgamation.
 The members should be provided with sufficient financial information about the respective financial positions of the participants to gain an understanding of the

-The FSA may require confirmation from the auditors of either friendly society involved in the transfer or amalgamation about the reasonableness of any part of the information in the statement.
-For instance such confirmation would normally be required if the financial information relates to a date more than six months previously.
+The appropriate authority1 may require confirmation from the auditors of either friendly society involved in the transfer or amalgamation about the reasonableness of any part of the information in the statement.
+For instance such confirmation would normally be required if the financial information relates to a date more than six months previously.1

 For a directive friendly society, if the transfer or amalgamation includes policies where the state of the risk or the state of the commitment is an EEA State other than the United Kingdom, consultation with the Host State regulator is required and SUP 18.2.25 G to SUP 18.2.29 G apply (for an amalgamation they apply as if the business of the amalgamating societies is to be transferred to the successor society).
 Paragraph 6(1) of Schedule 15 to the Friendly Societies Act 1992 requires